Tarako Gorge is a beautiful national park located in Taiwan. Ever since we booked our flights to Taiwan, Taroko Gorge has been on our radar.

 NOPE.
 NOPE.
 NOPE.

-Scott is terrified of bees, and these aren’t bees we are dealing with, they are wasps and they are the size of a bird.
+Scott is terrified of bees and bee-like insects that can sting, and these aren’t bees we are dealing with, they are wasps and they are the size of a bird.
 Now I am terrified.
-I also hate snakes.
-I just hate them, they are creepy and scary.
-I actually had a nightmare the night before that I was bitten by a poisonous snake, was I foreshadowing something?
+I also am terrified of snakes.
+I actually had a nightmare the night before that I was bitten by a venomous snake, was I foreshadowing something?
 I already was paranoid now that I saw this sign so we decided to latch on to some friendly local old couple we coined as our “mom & dad,” for the day and followed them through the tunnels.

 After each tunnel, you are greeted with magnificent views.
 Looking up we saw the tall walls of the gorge that seemed to never end, looking down you saw a raging, turquoise river that was scary looking yet beautiful.
 One wrong step towards the edge and you would be swallowed by the river.